-For a network as Social Media Volunteers for Heritage with members working in different countries, remote from each other and with limited opportunities of physical meetings, it is very important to have a common understanding about the topic in order to be able to speak with one voice.
-Therefore the participation at a Social Media Volunteers for Heritage Training Seminar is a mandatory condition to become a part of Social Media Volunteers for Heritage.
+For a network as European Heritage Times with members working in different countries, remote from each other and with limited opportunities of physical meetings, it is very important to have a common understanding about the topic in order to be able to speak with one voice.
+Therefore the participation at a European Heritage Times Introduction and Training Seminar is a mandatory condition to become a part of European Heritage Times.

-During the Training Seminars the participants receive basic theoretical background about heritage and study different aspects of heritage.
+During the Introduction and Training Seminars the participants receive basic theoretical background about heritage and study different aspects of heritage.
 They get to know different tools useful for reporting about heritage and are instructed concerning journalistic standards.
-They have the possibility to get to know each other, to exchange about their own experiences in these fields and to share best practise examples.
+They have the opportunity to get to know each other, to exchange about their own experiences in these fields and to share best practise examples.

-The central part of the Training Seminars is the journalistic work “in the field” – exercises about real heritage-linked topics.
-During a “Day of Inspiration” the participants get to know various heritage sites representing different types of heritage and different approaches to handle heritage-linked issues.
+Central part of the seminars is the journalistic work “in the field” – exercises about real heritage-linked topics.
+During “Afternoons of Inspiration” the participants get to know various heritage sites representing different types of heritage and different approaches to handle heritage-linked issues.
 On the following day they are asked to work in groups of two persons concerning one or more of these sites while following special thematic lines as “hidden heritage”, “multilayered heritage”, “new ways of reception of heritage”, “public accessibility of heritage” or “heritage and civil society”.
-The results are presented to all participants, used as examples to discuss structural, content-linked and journalistic questions and are later published at www.heritagetimes.eu.
+The results are presented to all participants, used as examples to discuss structural, content-linked and journalistic questions and are later published at the European Heritage Times website.

-The participation at the Social Medai Volunteers for Heritage Training Seminars is free of charge, board and accommodation are paid by European Heritage Volunteers.
-For the two volunteers that had been taken part already in previous seminars and are invited to create a bridge between the former groups of Social Media Volunteers for Heritage and the current group European Heritage Volunteers coveres the travel costs, too; the new volunteers are asked to cover their travel costs themselves.
+The participation at the seminar is free of charge; board and accommodation are paid by European Heritage Volunteers.
+For the volunteers that had been taken part already in previous seminars and are invited to create a bridge between the former groups of European Heritage Times volunteers and the current group European Heritage Volunteers coveres the travel costs, too; the new volunteers are asked to cover their travel costs themselves.